Enable Internet Sharing in Mac OS X to Turn Your Mac Into a Wireless Router

 How to Share Internet from a Mac to Other Computers & Devices

-We’ll walk you through the process of setting up a secured wireless access point, broadcast from an internet connected Mac to be shared with other Macs, PC’s, or iOS devices.
+We’ll walk you through the process of setting up a secured wireless access point, broadcast from an internet connected Mac to be shared with other Macs, PC’s, iOS devices, or anything else:

 • Connect the ethernet cable to the Mac